tobek/laminae/notes.md

     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
     + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP?
 - weirdly insensitive and/or literally stupid, but powerful.
-XXD
+XXD - NED, CGD
 - bureaucracy?
 LXX
     + belgium
         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"